checkout/frames-android/README.md

      android:theme="@style/YourCustomTheme"/>
 ```

-If you would like to customise the helper lables of the payment form fields you can use the folllowing method:
+If you would like to customise the helper labels of the payment form fields you can use the following method:
 ```java
         mPaymentForm
             ...